Singular-Bean/Rethinking_Single_Match_Xg/README.md

 Program which takes the shots from a match and shows the match outcome probabilities.

 Based on the idea that if you're looking at a stats sheet for a game, expected goals isn't a very good way of telling you what happened in a game.
-This is because two teams can both have an xG of 1.0 but if one team has 20 shots with 0.05 xG each, and the other team has 2 shots with 0.5 xG each, the result is most likely going to be 0-2.
+Even if two teams finish with an xG of 1.0, the distribution of that xG can make a big difference.
+Consider two scenarios:

+ - Team A: 20 shots, each with an xG of 0.05
+ - Team B: 2 shots, each with an xG of 0.5

+Although both teams have a total xG of 1.0, each shot can be thought of as an independent event with a conversion probability equal to its xG.

+For Team A, the chance of missing a single shot is 1 – 0.05 = 0.95.
+The probability of missing all 20 shots is 0.95²⁰ ≈ 35.8%, meaning they have about a 64.2% chance of scoring at least one goal.

+For Team B, the chance of missing a single shot is 1 – 0.5 = 0.5.
+Missing both shots happens with probability 0.5² = 25%, so they have a 75% chance of scoring at least once.

+With 2 high-quality shots, the outcomes (0, 1, or 2 goals) are more tightly clustered around the expected result.
+In contrast, 20 low-quality shots introduce greater variability and uncertainty, which means the team might not capitalize on their chances even though the total xG is the same.
+This is the principle that this program is based on.

 The program first asks the user to input the names of the home and away teams, and then presents a list of those games where the expected goals statistics are available.
 The user can then select a game to use.